 To keep this feeling healthy and alive, here are ideas that you should implement to boost your chances of not only becoming successful but also staying in the lead.

-1. Talk to the users
+1. Entrepreneurs Need to Talk to the users

 The number one thing that you must do from the get-go is to keep in touch with your customers.
 You can’t invest time and money in something that no one wants.
 42% of startups fail because they didn’t solve a market need.